 IoT can ease all your travel needs ranging from your itinerary to your electronic room keys, travel needs, aids, and information.
-It could be your single point of information source in the near future.
+It could be your single point of an information source in the near future.

 Bringing all the education needs to an easy process, knowledge on-demand, knowledge sharing amongst peers across geographical locations.
 Skill gaps, knowledge gaps can be reduced with the various ways of knowledge sharing.

 Energy-efficient solutions, smart options to cover space, and comfort will shape the Real Estate sector to newer heights.
-Electrical devices such as a fan, light are switched ON only if human presence is sensed, else these will be switched OFF.
+Electrical devices such as a fan, light are switched ON only if the human presence is sensed, else these will be switched OFF.
 Thereby, reduces the power consumption to a greater deal.

 Stores based on demand, easier checkouts, easier warehouse maintenance, better demand-supply chains.
-With this, based on demand - warehouse management becomes much more simpler.
+With this, based on demand - warehouse management becomes much simpler.

 The concept of Smart Contracts based on the technologies BlockChain and the Internet of Things is nearing reality.
 It cuts down the whole process of all manual efforts.

-In an attempt to explain the whole concept behind the IoT, we have introduced you with many more technologies and techniques.
+In an attempt to explain the whole concept behind the IoT, we have introduced you to many more technologies and techniques.
 In order to excel in this field, there is always a requirement for you to excel in both the IT and the Electrical / Electronics sides, to be able to develop and execute a model.
 I hope that this article has helped you take the initial steps towards this wonderful journey of IoT.

 Stay updated with our newsletter, packed with Tutorials, Interview Questions, How-to's, Tips & Tricks, Latest Trends & Updates, and more ➤ Straight to your inbox!